GSA/fpki-guides/_includes/apple_trust_store_installation.md

 {% include alert-warning.html content="It is recommended that only administrators run these procedures.
 You should never email a Configuration Profile to someone outside your agency domain." %}

-{% include alert-info.html content="If you download and install COMMON from an email or an intranet website to an iOS device, you must manually enable SSL trust for COMMON." %}

 1. Use Apple's _Configurator 2_ to distribute your Configuration Profile to government-furnished devices connected via USB.
 2. Email a profile to select agency users.